 If you are a UNCG student, there are a few reasons that you may be referred to the University Proctoring Lab:

-• Whole-class Testing.
+• Whole-class testing.
 You and your entire class will be asked to schedule to take a test with the UPL during a specific window of time.

-• Make-up Testing.
+• Make-up testing.
 You missed a test or quiz and your instructor wants us to help you make it up.

-• Accommodated Testing.
+• Accommodated testing.
 You are registered with OARS for testing accommodations related to a disability (such as extended time, etc.), and your instructor has referred you to the UPL to make sure you receive that accommodation.

-• Placement Testing.
+• Placement testing.
 You are trying to place into or out of a specific class, and the department has arranged for us to proctor the placement exam (this is most common for the Math Department’s Calculus Readiness Diagnostic).

-If you have another situation that you think the UPL can help with, please contact us at [email protected].
+If you have another situation that you think the UPL can help with, please contact us at proctoring@uncg.edu.
 Our goal is to remove test taking barriers and support students in reaching their test taking potential, so if we can help, we will.

 Schedule An Exam In the UPL